VershaR1791/Kickstarter-Analysis/README.md

 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/84694664/123526693-96a1ca00-d6a7-11eb-81db-802dc4077960.png)

 ### Challenges and Difficulties Encountered
 This analysis does not take into account several other factors which may help Louise frame a better fundraising campaign.
-For instance the trends based on country will be helpful for Louise to plan based on where her play will be launched.
+For instance the trends based on country will be helpful for Louise to plan based on where her play will be launched.Further, the analysis aggregates the goal amount of the campaigns irrespective of the currency of the country.
 To create the outcomes based on goal table it was cumbersome to create it manually.
 Automating the process to get the results through code would have reduced time and possibility of human error.

 ## Results